WebexCC-SA/LAB-2857/docs/07-connectflow-02-ai-agent.md

      ![AI Agent Node](images/ai-agent-node.png){style="width:300px; display:block; margin:0 auto;"}

     and add it to the Canvas.
-Connect it to the Branch Node named 'Yes or No'
+Connect it to the Branch Node named 'Yes or No'.

 3. Double click on the node to set it up:

     ![AI Agent Node setup](images/ai-agent-node-setup.png){style="width:800px; display:block; margin:0 auto;"}

-    On the **AGENT** drop-down. menu, choose the AI Agent that you have created.
+    On the **AGENT** drop-down. menu, choose the AI Agent that you have created (podX-AIAgent).
 Notice that the _messageToAgent_ Custom Variable will trigger the Agent.
+Click on **Save**.

 ## Working with end customer messages